420m/dockyard/README.md

 ### Sonarr

+We use [Sonarr](https://sonarr.tv/) to track and manage TV shows.

 - setup auto-update and authentication
 - connect transmission as a downloader
-**Caution**: The Host parameter must be the default gateway for the Sonarr container.
-Bonus: set the `Category` field to Sonarr to make Sonarr use a subfolder and not mix movies with TV shows.

 ### Couchpotato

+We use [Couchpotato](https://couchpota.to/) to track and manage movies.

-- setup auth
+- setup authentication
 - connect transmission as a downloader
-**Caution**: The Host parameter must be the default gateway for the Sonarr container.
 - configure a ratio limit for seeding

+### Jackett

+We use [Jackett](https://github.com/Jackett/Jackett) as a proxy between private trackers and our other components.

-### Use T411 (French)
+### Use T411 (French) without Jackett

-`docker-compose.yaml` contains a commented-out section about torznab.
-Clone [the torznab repo](https://github.com/KiLMaN/T411-Torznab), uncomment this section and add `T411USERNAME` and `T411PASSWORD` environment variables to the startup command to start torznab, which you can use as a proxy to use t411 in Sonarr and Couchpotato.
+`docker-compose.yaml` contains a commented-out section about T411-Torznab.
+Clone [the t411-torznab repo](https://github.com/KiLMaN/T411-Torznab), uncomment this section and add `T411USERNAME` and `T411PASSWORD` environment variables to the startup command to start torznab, which you can use as a proxy to use t411 in Sonarr and Couchpotato.

-## TODO:

-- setup auto letsencrypt
-- figure out permissions on `media`
-- provide default config